 And then Jalal started working as an editor for some years.
 He had edited films made by Shafqat Habib, Bilal A Jan, and many others.
 Besides, he joined EMMRC, the University of Kashmir as an editor.

 “While editing, I got an opportunity to learn the art of film making,” says Jalal.

 After ‘Saving the Saviour’ and ‘Shrouded Paradise’, Jalal is working on his third project about Pashtoons.

 “I wanted to study the Pashtoons across South Asia,” says Jalal.
 “I know I don’t have much [financial] avenues but I have a heart of Himalaya.”

 Meeting the population in Gutilbagh, Watlaar, Senthan and Mattan, and tracing their relatives in Pakistan and Afghanistan is the new assignment taken up by Jalal.
 To catch the mood and real feel, it was important to travel to Afghanistan and Pakistan, he says.
 He has been to these two countries and traced relatives of the characters in his film.

-Dedicating his success to his family Jalal says, “because of me my family is having very tough time financially.
-But they support me through out.
+Dedicating his success to his family Jalal says, “because of me my family is having a very tough time financially.
+But they support me throughout.
 They never complain.”

 Looking at the work of filmmakers like Sharmeen Obaid, Jalal aims at Oscars.
 “If you don’t dream big, you are a failure,” he concludes.